Detroit Olympia: History

 The Olympia was also a major venue for boxing through the International Boxing Club (featuring such prominent fights as Jake LaMotta's defeats of Sugar Ray Robinson) and professional wrestling, as well as other events such as the 1931 American Legion Convention which was addressed by President Herbert Hoover, and regular visits by the Harlem Globetrotters, Ice Capades, Shipstads and Johnson Ice Follies.
 It hosted concerts by The Beatles on September 6, 1964, and August 13, 1966, as well as concerts by other popular performers and bands, including Kiss, Led Zeppelin and Elvis Presley.

 By the late 1970s, the neighborhood surrounding the Olympia had been in decline since the 1967 riots.
 In 1977, the Red Wings announced that they would be moving to a proposed arena in suburban Pontiac.
 The city of Detroit would counter with a proposed riverfront arena for much less rent that Pontiac was seeking.
 The package included operational control of both the new arena, nearby Cobo Arena and the adjoining parking structures.
 The Red Wings accepted Detroit's offer.

 On December 15, 1979, three days after the first event held at Joe Louis Arena, the Red Wings played their final home game at the Olympia, a 4–4 tie against the Quebec Nordiques.
 Attendance at that game was 15,609.
-They would move to Joe Louis Arena on December 27.
+They moved to Joe Louis Arena on December 27.
 The final event at the building took place on February 21, 1980.
-It was demolished in September 1987.
+It was demolished on July 10, 1986.
 Currently, the Michigan National Guard's Olympia Armory occupies the site.
 A historical marker posted inside the armory commemorates the Olympia.

-The original OLYMPIA letters that adorned the sides of the building were placed into storage at Joe Louis Arena, then installed in the Joe's replacement, Little Caesars Arena in 2017.
+The original OLYMPIA letters that adorned the sides of the building were placed into storage at Joe Louis Arena, then installed in Little Caesars Arena in 2017, which became the new home for the Red Wings.